-The CT8020 includes 240 words (480 bytes) of internal buffering.
-This is sufficient storage space for 20 TrueSpeech 6.3 speech data frames (600 ms).
-At the start of playback, the CT8020 will keep re-asserting the TX Ready condition until the internal 480 byte buffer is full, and the CT8020 has "pre-fetched" 20 frames.
-If the host needs to reduce the number of speech data frames "pre-fetched" by the CT8020, it can do so using the playback Set Buffer Depth command (528XH).
+The CT8021 includes can buffer up to 20 TrueSpeech 6.3 speech data frames (600 ms).
+At the start of playback, the CT8021 will keep re-asserting the TX Ready condition until the internal 480 byte buffer is full, and the CT8021 has "pre-fetched" 20 frames.
+If the host needs to reduce the number of speech data frames "pre-fetched" by the CT8021, it can do so using the playback Set Buffer Depth command (528XH).
 This can be set so as to reduce the effective size of the internal buffer.
+See also TFR_MODE 01 and the section on playback data alignment.